joeldodich/zubridge/README.md

 > tldr: I want to seamlessly interact with my backend state using Zustand-inspired hooks.

 [Zustand](https://github.com/pmndrs/zustand) is a great state management library that, like [Redux](https://redux.js.org/tutorials/fundamentals/part-4-store#redux-store), [recommends](https://zustand.docs.pmnd.rs/guides/flux-inspired-practice#recommended-patterns) using a single store for your application.
-However, in cross-platform desktop apps, this approach faces challenges when state needs to be accessed across process boundaries.
+However, in cross-platform apps, this approach faces challenges when state needs to be accessed across process boundaries.

 Zubridge solves this by enabling a single store workflow, abstracting away the IPC management and state synchronization between processes.